-One of the particular objectives of the robot TASER introduced in this paper is to assemble it mainly from off-the-shelf hardware.
+One of the particular objectives while building TASER was to assemble it mainly from off-the-shelf hardware.
 This guarantees that most of the solutions developed for this robot can be transferred to other systems.
-Two further advantages are that damaged parts are easily exchangeable and for most parts of the hardware already existing programs and libraries are used.
+Two further advantages are that damaged parts are easily exchangeable and for most parts of the hardware existing programs and libraries are used.
 The main hardware parts of the system are:

-- a mobile base including the power supply4, - two robot arms with six degrees of freedom, - two three-finger robotic hands for manipulation, - a stereo vision system including a pan-tilt unit, - an omnidirectional vision system, - · a monitor with loudspeakers for interaction and - one Pentium IV computer for control.
+- a mobile base including the power supply, - two robot arms with six degrees of freedom, - two three-finger robotic hands for manipulation, - a stereo vision system including a pan-tilt unit, - an omnidirectional vision system, - a monitor with loudspeakers for interaction and - one Pentium IV computer for control.

-The onboard computer contains additional interface hardware, such as: a high-speed serial interface, an ARCNET interface, a CAN interface, a frame grabber and a wireess network adapter.
+The service robot is powered by eight lead-acid batteries which supply a main power of 48 Volt with the total power of $3.84 \ kWh$.
+This guarantees an overall independent working time of approximately eight hours.
+The onboard computer contains additional interface hardware, such as: a high-speed serial interface, an ARCNET interface, a CAN interface, a frame grabber and a wireless network adapter.
 As operating system of the computer a standard Linux derivate is used.